Pop Smoke, Fast-Rising Brooklyn Rapper, Dies at 20 and the Music Community Mourns

 As “Welcome to the Party” gained momentum, several remixes were released by prominent artists, including Nicki Minaj, and Skepta.
 In December, TIME named the original version one of the best songs of 2019.

-But Pop Smoke wasn’t just a one-hit wonder: other songs, like “Dior” and “GATTI,” racked up millions of streams over the last year.
+But Pop Smoke wasn’t just a one-hit wonder: other songs like “Dior” and “GATTI” with Travis Scott racked up millions of streams over the last year.
 On each song, he wielded his instantly recognizable rapping style: gravelly, resonant and melodic, with syllables flying out in clipped bursts of manic energy.
 And this month, Pop Smoke released a follow-up mixtape on Republic Records, Meet the Woo 2, that featured Quavo and A Boogie Wit da Hoodie.
 The album, buoyed by huge streaming numbers, zoomed to number 7 on the Billboard 200.

 Yet the rapper’s fast rise was not without controversy.
 The police seemed to follow him wherever he went: In 2019, the New York Times reported that Pop Smoke had to wear an ankle bracelet as part of a diversion program connected to a weapons charge, which was eventually dismissed.
 In October, the NYPD demanded that he be removed from the lineup of the hip-hop festival Rolling Loud in Queens due to “public safety concerns.”
 In January, he was arrested at Kennedy International Airport and charged with transporting a stolen vehicle across state lines; he pleaded not guilty and was released on bail.

+During a hearing in the case in Brooklyn last month, a federal prosecutor said the government believed Pop Smoke to be a member of a street gang affiliated with the Crips, the Los Angeles Times reported.
+In his 2020 song “Armed N Dangerous,” Pop Smoke rapped, “Everybody know I’m Crip.”

+Pop Smoke had been slated to start a tour in two weeks.
 In a New York Times interview last September, Pop Smoke said he wanted to make music for young people who “got to carry their guns to school because it ain’t safe, but they still got to make sure they get they diploma ’cause they mom could be happy.
 I do it for them.”

+His death comes in the wake of the deaths of several other young rappers over the last few years from drug overdoses or violence, including Mac Miller, XXXTentacion, Juice WRLD, Nipsey Hussle and Lil Peep.
+“Prayers up, yet again,” the rapper and podcast host Joe Budden wrote on Twitter.

-Many musicians paid their respects on social media.
+Many other musicians paid their respects on social media.